EdisonLiang/MonoDS/README.md

 ```
 Notes
 --
-1. MonoDS is still being developed and is not ready for production use.
+1. MonoDS is still being tested and is not ready for production use.
 2. Domain objects must have an Id property and it must be a short, int or long.
 3. Built and tested on iOS using Xamarin Studio.